-The Department and Ward Products, Inc. entered into a Consent Order on April 10, 1997.
+The Department and Ward Products, Inc. (now known as New Water Realty Corporation) entered into a Consent Order on April 10, 1997.
 The Order obligates the responsible parties to implement a remedial investigation and feasibility study remedial program.
 After the remedy is selected, the Department will approach the PRPs to implement the selected remedy under an Order on Consent.